WarikNoMercy/GraphWithGUI/README.md

 getEdgesArr : return array of edges

-addVertexes : take from parameter array of vertexes, afterward set it in graph
+addVertexes : take from the parameter array of vertexes, afterward set it in the graph

-addEdges : take from parameter array of Edges, afterward set it in graph
+addEdges : take from the parameter array of Edges, afterward set it in the graph

 printVertex : display all vertexes in console